ENIGMA: Evolutionary Non-Isometric Geometry Matching: Background

 Elastic energies are commonly used for shape deformation~\cite{botsch2006primo,sorkine2007as,HeRuWa12,HeRuSc14}, but were used for shape matching as well~\cite{DrLiRuSc05,windheuser2011geometrically,DEBUHAN2016783,iglesias2015shape,ezuz2019elastic}.
 In this paper we use a recent formulation that achieved state of the art results for non isometric shape matching~\cite{ezuz2019elastic}.
 The full details are described there, and we mention here only the main equations for completeness.

-The elastic energy is defined for a source, or undeformed mesh $M$, and a deformed mesh with the same triangulation but different geometry $\tilde{M}$.
+The elastic energy is defined for a source undeformed mesh $M$, and a deformed mesh with the same triangulation but different geometry $\tilde{M}$.
 It consists of two terms, a \emph{membrane} term and a \emph{bending} term.
 The membrane energy penalizes area distortion:

-where $\area_t$ denotes the area of face $t$, and $\mathcal{G}_t$ denotes the geometric distortion tensor of the face $t$.
+where $\area_t$ denotes the area of face $t$, and $\mathcal{G}_t$\CH{$=\hat{g}_t^{-1}g_t\in \xR^{2\times 2}$} denotes the geometric distortion tensor of the face $t$. \CH{Here $\hat{g}_t,g_t$ are the discrete first fundamental forms of $M$ and $\tilde{M}$, respectively}.
 In addition, in order to have a finite expression in case some triangles are deformed into zero area triangles, the negative $\log$ function is linearly extended below a small threshold.

 The bending energy, on the other hand, penalizes misalignment of curvature features: